-Few countries hold the exotic and romantic fascination of a Thousand and One Nights as Morocco does and it seems everyone is planning a visit to the fabled Moroccan Red City of Marrakech, where behind every medina wall an adventure awaited awash with colour and embellished in art, architecture, and cuisine.
+Few countries hold the exotic and romantic fascination of a Thousand and One Nights as Morocco does and it seems everyone is planning a visit to the fabled Moroccan Red City of Marrakech, where behind every medina wall an adventure awaits awash with colour and embellished in art, architecture, and cuisine.
 The winding alleyways of any of the medinas in Fez or Meknes give way to bustling souks; tent after tent filled with cotton, metals, hammered brass, carpets, wood, pottery, clothing and outstanding leather choices, encircling the traveller in a wonderful sensory overload.
 Leaving the bustle of the souk behind, guests enter a hotel or riad’s ornate spa for a posh and personalized experience.
 In Marrakech, luxury hotels have created spa experiences that are becoming as legendary as the city’s markets.
 Indulgent hammams, both private and public, offer massages perfumed with scented oils and black olive body scrubs, radiant facials and even couples personal training sessions.
 Why not experience the comforts of one of these four luxurious hotels before stepping outside to soak up the Thousand and One Night atmosphere of one of the world’s most exotic cities.

 Luxury at La Mamounia